Heloa-Guizzo/UsersApi/README.md

 # UsersAPI

 ## Overview

-The UsersAPI is responsible for user management and authentication within the gaming platform.
+The UsersAPI is responsible for user management and authentication within the Gaming Platform ecosystem.

+This microservice provides endpoints for user registration, authentication, and administration.
+It acts as the entry point for all user-related operations and publishes events when significant business actions occur.

+---

 ## Responsibilities

 - User registration
 - User authentication
 - JWT token generation
+- User data management
 - User administration
+- Publishing user-related events

+---

 ## Technologies